Brady (NYSE:BRC) Releases FY 2022 Earnings Guidance

 Brady (NYSE:BRC – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $3.08-$3.17 for the period, compared to the consensus estimate of $3.05.
 The company issued revenue guidance of -.

-A number of research analysts have recently weighed in on the stock.
-Zacks Investment Research raised shares of Brady from a sell rating to a hold rating in a research note on Tuesday, April 26th.
-StockNews.com raised shares of Brady from a hold rating to a buy rating in a research note on Friday, March 25th.
-Finally, Wells Fargo & Company cut shares of Brady from an overweight rating to an equal weight rating and dropped their price objective for the stock from $60.00 to $52.00 in a research note on Friday, February 18th.
+A number of equities research analysts have weighed in on the stock.
+StockNews.com raised shares of Brady from a hold rating to a buy rating in a report on Friday, March 25th.
+Zacks Investment Research raised shares of Brady from a sell rating to a hold rating in a report on Tuesday, April 26th.
+Finally, Wells Fargo & Company downgraded shares of Brady from an overweight rating to an equal weight rating and cut their price target for the company from $60.00 to $52.00 in a report on Friday, February 18th.

-The company also recently announced a quarterly dividend, which will be paid on Friday, July 29th.
-Shareholders of record on Friday, July 8th will be paid a $0.225 dividend.
+The business also recently announced a quarterly dividend, which will be paid on Friday, July 29th.
+Shareholders of record on Friday, July 8th will be given a dividend of $0.225 per share.
 The ex-dividend date is Thursday, July 7th.
-This represents a $0.90 annualized dividend and a yield of 1.85%.
+This represents a $0.90 dividend on an annualized basis and a yield of 1.88%.
 Brady’s payout ratio is currently 34.22%.

-In related news, VP Russell Shaller purchased 10,000 shares of the firm’s stock in a transaction on Tuesday, March 15th.
-The shares were bought at an average price of $43.50 per share, for a total transaction of $435,000.00.
-The acquisition was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Also, Director Elizabeth P. Bruno sold 4,250 shares of Brady stock in a transaction on Tuesday, May 31st.
-The shares were sold at an average price of $48.32, for a total transaction of $205,360.00.
-Following the transaction, the director now owns 356,340 shares in the company, valued at approximately $17,218,348.80.
+In related news, VP Russell Shaller bought 10,000 shares of the firm’s stock in a transaction on Tuesday, March 15th.
+The stock was purchased at an average price of $43.50 per share, with a total value of $435,000.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, Director Elizabeth P. Bruno sold 4,250 shares of the stock in a transaction that occurred on Tuesday, May 31st.
+The shares were sold at an average price of $48.32, for a total value of $205,360.00.
+Following the completion of the sale, the director now directly owns 356,340 shares of the company’s stock, valued at $17,218,348.80.
 The disclosure for this sale can be found here.
-15.60% of the stock is currently owned by insiders.
+15.60% of the stock is owned by corporate insiders.

-A number of institutional investors have recently added to or reduced their stakes in the stock.
-Thrivent Financial for Lutherans increased its stake in Brady by 0.7% during the 4th quarter.
-Thrivent Financial for Lutherans now owns 39,493 shares of the industrial products company’s stock worth $2,129,000 after buying an additional 271 shares during the period.
-Lazard Asset Management LLC increased its position in shares of Brady by 14.4% in the 1st quarter.
-Lazard Asset Management LLC now owns 2,232 shares of the industrial products company’s stock worth $103,000 after purchasing an additional 281 shares during the last quarter.
-Royal Bank of Canada increased its position in shares of Brady by 9.2% in the 3rd quarter.
-Royal Bank of Canada now owns 4,562 shares of the industrial products company’s stock worth $231,000 after purchasing an additional 386 shares during the last quarter.
-Citadel Advisors LLC increased its position in shares of Brady by 1.6% in the 4th quarter.
-Citadel Advisors LLC now owns 30,301 shares of the industrial products company’s stock worth $1,633,000 after purchasing an additional 465 shares during the last quarter.
-Finally, Rhumbline Advisers increased its position in shares of Brady by 0.8% in the 1st quarter.
-Rhumbline Advisers now owns 136,008 shares of the industrial products company’s stock worth $6,293,000 after purchasing an additional 1,108 shares during the last quarter.
-78.70% of the stock is currently owned by hedge funds and other institutional investors.
+Several hedge funds and other institutional investors have recently modified their holdings of BRC.
+Lazard Asset Management LLC raised its stake in Brady by 14.4% during the first quarter.
+Lazard Asset Management LLC now owns 2,232 shares of the industrial products company’s stock worth $103,000 after acquiring an additional 281 shares in the last quarter.
+Point72 Hong Kong Ltd raised its stake in Brady by 740.0% during the first quarter.
+Point72 Hong Kong Ltd now owns 2,814 shares of the industrial products company’s stock worth $130,000 after acquiring an additional 2,479 shares in the last quarter.
+Captrust Financial Advisors raised its stake in Brady by 55.8% during the first quarter.
+Captrust Financial Advisors now owns 3,372 shares of the industrial products company’s stock worth $156,000 after acquiring an additional 1,208 shares in the last quarter.
+Jane Street Group LLC acquired a new position in Brady during the third quarter worth $230,000.
+Finally, Royal Bank of Canada raised its stake in Brady by 9.2% during the third quarter.
+Royal Bank of Canada now owns 4,562 shares of the industrial products company’s stock worth $231,000 after acquiring an additional 386 shares in the last quarter.
+Institutional investors and hedge funds own 78.70% of the company’s stock.

 Brady Company Profile (Get Rating)